YonaBenReuven/socket.io-react/README.md

 });
 ```

-So now we we've seen how to emit back and forth between the client and the server.
+So now we've seen how to emit back and forth between the client and the server.
 But, how do we communicate between different sockets in the client and the server;

 There are many ways.
 Let's look at one: